 ORCIDs are Open Researcher and Contributor Identifiers.
 They are provided to researchers as unique identifiers to distinguish their research from that of others who may have similar names.
 ORCID, Inc., is an international, not-for-profit organization that manages the registry of researchers who have claimed ORCIDs.
-For more about the organization, see the ORCID FAQ page.
+For more about the organization, see:

 ORCID is being used by hundreds of research institutions, funders, and publishers.

 In 2016, eight publishers announced their plan to require ORCIDs as part of the publication submission process.
 These publishers included: Science, Public Library of Science (PLoS), IEEE, eLife, EMBO and Hindawi.
 Nature Publishing Group, Elsevier, and Wiley also have accepted ORCIDs since 2012 and may move toward requiring them as the system matures.